dottorblaster/tumbledown/README.md

 You will be asked for your Tumblr API keys, and then for the blog post the contents on.
 That's it.

+For details about authentication, have a look at the [official documentation](https://www.tumblr.com/docs/en/api/v2#auth) and at the [tumblr.js docset](https://github.com/tumblr/tumblr.js#authentication) too.
+I'm looking forward to implement a new login prompt using the OAuth scheme.